TASChips Thermal Hotspot Simulation

 Where it plugs in

-TASChips can be used as a standalone thermal engine or integrated into chip design flows and data center digital twins for real time thermal insight.
+TASChips can be used as a standalone thermal analysis engine or be integrated into chip design flows and data center digital twins to provide real time thermal insight.

 Benefits for chip teams

-Faster design iteration, earlier thermal measures, better reliability decisions.
+TASChips enables faster design iteration, earlier thermal measures, and better reliability decisions.

 Benefits for AI data centers

-Better sustained performance, smarter cooling control, lower failure risk.
+TASChips enables higher sustained performance, smarter cooling control, and lower failure risk.

 Benefits for EDA and simulation

-Real time thermal feedback inside existing simulation and design workflows.
+TASChips delivers real time thermal feedback within existing simulation and design workflows.

 NSF logoNSF Funding